Degri95/Mission-to-Mars/README.md

 ![scrape all](/Resources/scrape_all.PNG)

 ## Results
 The data was successfully scraped and displayed in the app.
-After the new data was added bootstrap components were used to make the app mobile responsive, along with some other stylings.
+After the new data was added bootstrap components were used to make the app mobile responsive.
+The button and hemisphere thumbnail colors were also changed.

 ![responsive](/Resources/responsive.PNG) ![responsive2](/Resources/responsive2.PNG)